Rutan Grizzly

 The Rutan Model 72 Grizzly is a tandem-wing STOL research aircraft designed by Burt Rutan, now preserved at the EAA AirVenture Museum, Oshkosh.
-The aircraft exhibited excellent Short Take-Off and Landing (STOL) capabilities, proving that this is also possible with a Rutan-typical canard design.
+The aircraft exhibited excellent short take-off and landing (STOL) capabilities.

 Design and development

-This composite-construction aircraft features three lifting surfaces: A front wing with approximately half the span of the main wing and a classical cruciform empennage.
+This composite-construction aircraft features three lifting surfaces: A front wing with approximately half the span of the main wing and a cruciform empennage.
 Front and main wings are connected by a pair of struts with square cross-section which also serve as fuel tanks.
 Both wings carry Fowler flaps on part of their span for STOL.
 The fixed tail-wheel undercarriage has four low-pressure, small-diameter main-wheels, on two cantilever spring struts, with a spring mounted tail-wheel assembly.
 The four-seat cabin is completely enclosed with a combination of flat, squared and outward-bulged tear-drop shaped windows.